wbounas/port/README.md

+# React Portfolio Project

+The purpose of this repo is to learn the basics of using ReactJS and developing a new portfolio to eventually publish.

-Basic File Structure:
+## Basic File Structure:

-portfolio (parent directory)
+###portfolio (parent directory)
 ├── README.md (description of the project for GitHUb) ├── node_modules (stores all dependent modules for the project) ├── package.json (stores all meta information of the prokect like dependencies,version,revisions etc.)